Introducing Isolyzer 1.4

 To upgrade an existing version of Isolyzer, use:

 Alternatively, Windows users can use the binaries that are available from the release page.
 As always, these binaries are completely stand-alone, and don’t require Python on your machine.

-As always, feedback on this pre-release is very welcome.
-I’m particularly interested in feedback from Windows users, as I haven’t so far been able to thoroughly test this release on Windows.
+As always, feedback on this release is very welcome.
 Please feel free to report an issue if anything doesn’t work as expected!

 Thanks are due to Tyler Thorsted for the useful online discussions on the Apple and High Sierra issues, and for providing the necessary test files.